L. Frazier Banks High School: History

+Athletics

 In 1972 and 1973, Coach Shorty White led the Banks Jets to consecutive 4A state football championships.
 The school was recognized nationally as a football power, even appearing in the pages of National Geographic.
 Future NFL quarterback Jeff Rutledge led the team into a 1974 showdown with Woodlawn High School and future NFL running back Tony Nathan at Legion Field.
 The crowd was estimated at 42,000.

+The school's 1974 football game against Woodlawn has been described as the biggest in Alabama high school history.

+Conversion to Middle School

 In the 1990s, Banks was transformed into a middle school under the direction of Superintendent Cleveland Hammonds.
-As a middle school, Banks fed into Woodlawn High.
+As a middle school, Banks fed into Woodlawn High School.
 A December 2000 arson damaged the auditorium and destroyed dozens of band instruments.

+Closure

 In October 2006, the Facilities and Technology Committee of the Birmingham Board of Education heard a recommendation from new superintendent of schools Stan Mims to close Banks and transfer its students to the new Ossie Ware Mitchell School.
 The recommendation was approved, with students transferring during the 2006 Christmas break.